lms-07/LGTEUN/README.md

 ## Brief Introduction

-> <p align="left">Pan-sharpening aims to increase the spatial resolution of the low-resolution multispectral (LrMS) image with the guidance of the corresponding panchromatic (PAN) image.
+> <p align="left"><i>Pan-sharpening</i> aims to increase the spatial resolution of the low-resolution multispectral (LrMS) image with the guidance of the corresponding panchromatic (PAN) image.
 Although deep learning (DL)-based pan-sharpening methods have achieved promising performance, most of them have a two-fold deficiency.
 For one thing, the universally adopted black box principle limits the model interpretability.
 For another thing, existing DL-based methods fail to efficiently capture local and global dependencies at the same time, inevitably limiting the overall performance.
 To address these mentioned issues, we first formulate the degradation process of the high-resolution multispectral (HrMS) image as a unified variational optimization problem, and alternately solve its data and prior subproblems by the designed iterative proximal gradient descent (PGD) algorithm.
 Moreover, we customize a Local-Global Transformer (LGT) to simultaneously model local and global dependencies, and further formulate an LGT-based prior module for image denoising.
 Besides the prior module, we also design a lightweight data module.
-Finally, by serially integrating the data and prior modules in each iterative stage, we unfold the iterative algorithm into a stage-wise unfolding network, \textbf{L}ocal-\textbf{G}lobal \textbf{T}ransformer \textbf{E}nhanced \textbf{U}nfolding \textbf{N}etwork (LGTEUN), for the interpretable MS pan-sharpening.
+Finally, by serially integrating the data and prior modules in each iterative stage, we unfold the iterative algorithm into a stage-wise unfolding network, <b>L</b>ocal-<b>G</b>lobal <b>T</b>ransformer <b>E</b>nhanced <b>U</b>nfolding <b>N</b>etwork (LGTEUN), for the interpretable MS pan-sharpening.
 Comprehensive experimental results on three satellite data sets demonstrate the effectiveness and efficiency of LGTEUN compared with state-of-the-art (SOTA) methods.
 The source code is available at https://github.com/lms-07/LGTEUN.</p>

-<center> LGTEUN Framework  </center>
+**LGTEUN Framework**

 ![framework](src/LGTEUN.png)